ttsaryanski/MovieMagic-project/README.md

 This project is part of the course JS BackEnd of SoftUni!

-CloudDB_URL and SECRET are visible to the test functionality!!!
+The information found in constans.js is visible for the purpose of testing the application!!!